based2/KB/network/ip_filter.md

 block from any to 213.251.188.149
 # https://threatfox.abuse.ch/browse/malware/js.fakeupdates/
 block from any to 213.252.232.161
+# https://red.flag.domains/posts/2024-07-03/ mon-espace-colissimo[.fr] (registrar: One.com A/S) https://www.virustotal.com/gui/domain/mon-espace-colissimo.fr/details
+block from any to 213.232.235.202
 # https://misp.cert.ssi.gouv.fr/feed-misp/602ceed3-9144-4262-a1a5-30fd0aba047c.json
 block from any to 213.252.244.0/24
 # https://misp.cert.ssi.gouv.fr/feed-misp/602ceed3-9144-4262-a1a5-30fd0aba047c.json